-Bink is opening two international daycare groups for children between the ages of 0 to 4 as of January of 2020 at our daycare location Toermalijn.
+Bink has opened two international daycare groups for children between the ages of 0 to 4 as of January of 2020 at our daycare location Toermalijn.
 Our bilingual daycare is primarily intended for children from international families.
 Our educational staff members actively speak English and Dutch fluently with the children.

 Babies and toddlers experience different things whilst at daycare than at home: A daycare center is a place where children grow up together.
 They learn to play, share and help each other.